Team Semantics and Independence Notions in Quantum Physics: Independence Logic in Probabilistic and -Team Semantics

-\begin{proposition} If all atomic formulas of a sublogic of probabilistic independence logic are downwards closed, then the whole sublogic is. \end{proposition} \begin{proof} We show by induction that every formula is downwards closed.
-All atomic formulas are downwards closed by assumption.
-The case of conjunction follows immediately from the induction hypothesis.
+\begin{proposition} If all atomic formulas of a sublogic of probabilistic independence logic are (strongly) downwards closed, then the whole sublogic is. \end{proposition} \begin{proof} Suppose that all atomic formulas are downwards closed.
+We show by induction that every formula is. \begin{enumerate} \item The case of conjunction follows immediately from the induction hypothesis.

-Suppose that $\Y$ is a subteam of $\X$ and $\X\models\varphi\lor\psi$.
+\item Suppose that $\Y$ is a subteam of $\X$ and $\X\models\varphi\lor\psi$.
 Let $p\in(0,1]$ be such that $p\Y(s)=\X(s)$ for $s\in\support\Y$.
 Note that then $p=\sum_{s\in\support\Y}\X(s)$.
 Now there are $\X_0$ and $\X_1$ and $q\in[0,1]$ such that $\X_0\models\varphi$ and $\X_1\models\psi$ and $\X=\X_0\sqcup_q\X_1$.
 Then let $\Y_i$ be such that

 for $s\in\support\Y_i$, where $p_0 = \sum_{s\in\support\Y_0}\X_0(s)$, and

 for $s\in\support\Y_i$, where $p_1 = \sum_{s\in\support\Y_1}\X_1(s)$.
 Now \begin{enumerate} \item $\Y_i$ is well defined distribution for $i<2$, as